-Clicking on the waveform will move the cursor in arrange view to that position.
-Left click/drag will mark a time selection in arrange view.
-Right click on the waveform for a context menu:
+Click on the waveform to move the arrange view cursor to that position.
+Left click/drag to make a time selection in arrange view.
+Right click for a context menu:

 Reopen window modelessly: Allows you to to access the arrange view area to make any required changes without closing the Render to File window.